Appealing a tax credits decision at a tribunal

 Filling in the appeal form

-To ask for an appeal you’ll need to fill in the appeal form on the TAS website.
+To ask for an appeal you’ll need to fill in the appeal form on the HMCTS website - then print and post it.
 The form guides you through what to include, but if you’re not sure about anything, contact your nearest Citizens Advice.
 An adviser can help you fill in the form.

-You can ask for an appeal by writing to TAS, but it’s better to use the form as it’s easier to include all the information TAS need.
+You can ask for an appeal by writing to HMCTS, but it’s better to use the form as it’s easier to include all the information HMCTS need.

 If you ask for an appeal in writing, write ‘Appeal’ at the top of your letter and include: